A Journey from Stigma to Acceptance

 Love and acceptance, thanks to you

-One day, Adam reached out to the UN Special Rapporteur for Leprosy.
+One day, Adam reached out to the UN Special Rapporteur for Leprosy on social media.
 His messages were read!
 And thanks to kind people like you, The Leprosy Mission could respond.

-Adam was referred to Danja Hospital in Niger.
+Adam was referred to Danja Hospital in Niger, which faithful people like you support.
 He was welcomed with open arms.
 And after years of pain, he finally found the care, compassion, and acceptance he deserved.

 “I am so thankful for Danja Hospital.
 There is no discrimination here, just love.”